waqasahmad-developer/linear-Regression-From-Scratch/README.md

 This repository contains two implementations of Simple Linear Regression:

 Using Scikit-Learn – A straightforward implementation leveraging the LinearRegression class from sklearn.
-From Scratch – A custom-built implementation of linear regression using NumPy, demonstrating how the model works under the hood.
+From Scratch – A custom-built implementation of linear regression, demonstrating how the model works under the hood.
 **Contents:**

 linear_regression_sklearn.ipynb → Implements simple linear regression using sklearn.